The Edge API is only available with on our SaaS platform. It does not form part of our Open Source project.

 If you have a product like a mobile app, where you cannot immediately force your users to upgrade (as opposed to a web app, for example), you will likely generate Identity writes to the old Core API.

-Identity endpoint that results in a write to the core API, we
+Identity endpoint that results in a write to the

-to the new version of your application.
+over to the new version of your application.